List of EastEnders characters introduced in 2004: Rowan Kennedy

 Rowan Kennedy, played by Natasha Williams, is a nurse that appears on a recurring basis over 12 years intermittently.
 She originally appears on 11 August 2004 when she treats Dot Branning (June Brown) after she is diagnosed with kidney cancer.
 She next appears four years later on 31 October 2008 when she treats Max Branning (Jake Wood) after he is run over by a car.
-She later treats Stacey Slater (Lacey Turner) after a fall, and Max again when he gets his finger stuck in a bowling ball, as well as Stacey Slater (Lacey Turner) after a fall in episodes airing 21–24 July 2009.
+She later treats Stacey Slater (Lacey Turner) after a fall, and Max again when he gets his finger stuck in a bowling ball.
 On 20 December 2010, she treats Ryan Malloy (Neil McDermott) when he is hospitalised after being poisoned by his wife Janine (Charlie Brooks).
 A month later, on 20 January 2011, she appears when Connor Stanley (Arinze Kene) is in hospital after being assaulted by Bianca Butcher (Patsy Palmer).

 Kennedy's most recent appearance was on 27 June 2016, when she tends to Amy Mitchell (Abbie Burke), when her father, Jack Branning (Scott Maslen) suspects she has eaten cocaine.
 Amy says her pet rabbit had eaten her mother, Roxy Mitchell's (Rita Simons) "sherbert", and nurse Kennedy asks if she consumed any herself, to which Amy says she hasn't.
 She then tells Jack that social services will want to speak to them.
 Williams, who played Kennedy, returned to EastEnders in 2024 as a different character named Dolores, who was seen in flashback scenes as a victim of serial sex-offender Pastor Clayton (Howard Saddler), whom he raped in 2001.